-In 1995, Boyd joined the Monitoring X-ray Experiment team, an X-ray all-sky monitor that was in development and testing as part of the Russian-led Spectrum X-Gamma mission.
-In 1997, she joined the Rossi X-ray Timing Experiment Guest Observer Facility performing science support for that mission.
-From 2003 to 2008, she managed that facility, as well as the Swift Science Center.
+Boyd was part of the Monitoring X-ray Experiment team, an X-ray all-sky monitor, and the Rossi X-ray Timing Experiment Guest Observer Facility performing science support for that mission.
+She managed that facility, as well as the Swift Science Center.
+Additioinal management positions at Goddard included Deputy Project Scientist for Operations of the Hubble Space Telescope, Associate Chief of the Astroparticle Physics Laboratory, Acting Deputy Director of the Astrophysics Division, and Associate Director of the Astrophysics Division.

 Her research interests focus on applying traditional and novel time series and spectral analysis techniques to uncover the drivers of stellar variability, and accretion in compact binaries and active galaxies, using data from a variety of space telescopes.